-Audience analysis is the new consumer research.
+Target audience analysis is the new consumer research.
 What used to take face-to-face interviews, consumer surveys, opinion polls, and focus groups is now a matter of choosing the right social listening tool that will take care of both research and analytics.

 At this point, most (if not all) of your current and potential customers are on social media.
-And while social media monitoring is a key part of digital marketing, social listening is how you go beyond social media posts and directly to the users behind them.
+And while social media monitoring is a key part of digital marketing technology, social listening is how you go beyond social media posts and directly to the users behind them.
 In other words, social listening is a shortcut to reliable consumer insights minus the hassle.

 If you want more proof, I invite you to read up on the difference between social media monitoring and social listening.
 If you're convinced as is, I invite you on an audience analysis journey.
 Together, we'll explore the ways to use social listening for consumer research.

 In case you feel like you might need a crash course or a quick recap of the many use cases of social media analytics, check out our guide on how to use a social listening tool.

 What is audience analysis?

 In simple terms, audience analysis is a full scan of your target markets in terms of:

 And so on.
 Audience to target that you research can be as broad or as narrow as you prefer, stretching from the location of your customer base to factors like political alliances and stances in public debates.

 The one place where all of this information is publicly available is social media.
 It's essentially the world's largest database of consumer insights, with every age group represented in sufficient quantities.
 Target audience research relies on social data obtained via 24/7 monitoring of social media posts and the rest of the web, which means first-hand customer data.